The “Bean-to-Bar”, for the love of chocolate!

 Le «Bean-to-Bar», pour l’amour du chocolat!

-With the holiday of love fast approaching, it's quite possible that you'll start thinking about the delicious treats you'll share with your better half on this special day.
+With the feast of love fast approaching, you might be starting to think about the delicious treats you'll share with your significant other on this special day.

-From dark chocolate to white chocolate, the offer in Quebec is practically endless.
+From dark chocolate to white chocolate, the offerings in Quebec are practically endless.

-But have you thought about purchasing delights from an artisan chocolatier in your area to celebrate this special occasion?
+But have you thought about purchasing the delights of an artisan chocolatier in your area to celebrate this special occasion?

-Although cocoa is not (yet?) a food that grows in Quebec, more and more chocolate artisans are working to create treats of unique quality by adopting the “Bean-to-Bar” process, which can be translated as “from bean to tablet”.
+Although cocoa is not (yet?) a food that grows in Quebec, more and more chocolate artisans are working to create unique quality treats by adopting the "Bean-to-Bar" process.

-The term “Bean-to-Bar” describes a methodology that allows the artisan chocolatier to have almost total control over the making of their chocolates.
+The term “Bean-to-Bar” describes a methodology that allows the artisan chocolatier to have near-total control over the making of their chocolates.

-As the owners of the artisanal chocolate factory describe it Thirteen chocolates in Saint-Jean-sur-Richelieu , the “Bean-to-bar” describes countless hours “choosing, sorting, grinding, mixing, conching, crystallizing, working, molding, unmolding and packaging” to create chocolates unique which truly reflect their image.
+As described by the owners of the artisanal chocolate shop Thirteen chocolates in Saint-Jean-sur-Richelieu , the “Bean-to-bar” describes countless hours of “choosing, sorting, grinding, mixing, conching, crystallizing, working, molding, demolding and packaging” to create unique chocolates that are truly their own.

-In fact, most chocolate makers in the world do not work directly with cocoa beans, and therefore do not themselves manufacture the raw material they use for their confections, namely chocolate.
-The term “Bean-to-Bar” was therefore created by small artisan chocolatiers to distinguish themselves from the bigger players and industrial manufacturers who don’t do all this extra work.
+Indeed, most chocolatiers around the world don't work directly with cocoa beans, and therefore don't manufacture the raw material they use for their creations, namely chocolate.
+The term "Bean-to-Bar" was therefore coined by small artisan chocolatiers to distinguish themselves from larger players and industrial manufacturers who don't do all this extra work.

-Small artisans thus have a way to better describe the scale of their work, which requires a lot of research, experimentation and time.
-Because like the grape varieties used to create wine, cocoa beans each have distinct properties depending on their variety and their origin, and reveal different aromas and flavors depending on the method used to work them.
+Small artisans thus have a way to better describe the scope of their work, which requires a great deal of research, experimentation, and time.
+Just like grape varieties used to create wine, cocoa beans each have distinct properties depending on their variety and origin, and reveal different aromas and flavors depending on the method used to work them.

-So, on Valentine's Day, please your partner by offering them quality chocolates from a local artisan, who will have made them with all their love and passion.
-For the love of your better half… and for the love of chocolate!
+So, this Valentine's Day, treat your partner to quality chocolates from a local artisan, crafted with love and passion.
+For the love of your loved one... and for the love of chocolate!

 Read more